I am Professor in the Department of Philosophy, University of Bergen, Norway.

-My work straddles the boundaries of philosophy of mathematics and philosophy of physics, with a component in the foundations of probability and statistics.
-I also have interests in the history of analytic philosophy, focusing on Quine and Wittgenstein (hence my involvement in the activities of the Wittgenstein Archives hosted by the University of Bergen).
-Recently, I began exploring the philosophical relevance of numerical analysis and of the psychological research on (early) mathematical cognition.
+My main area of specialization and competence is contemporary philosophy of science.
+More specifically, my work straddles the boundaries of philosophy of mathematics and philosophy of physics, with a component in the foundations of probability and statistics.
+I have longstanding interests in epistemology and the history of analytic philosophy, focusing on Wittgenstein (and Quine) – hence my membership in the editorial board of the Springer book series Nordic Wittgenstein Studies.

-(And no, I don't have anything to do with this, unfortunately!)
+(And no, I don't have anything to do with this.
+Unfortunately!)